Contractors using a limited company

 Managed service companies

-These rules are also very important to know about if you have worked through an agency or umbrella company where a limited company has been set up for you to work through and where they have helped you run the limited company, for example by deciding a strategy for you on how to be paid from your limited company.
-This is because they may be an MSC provider, which, means that the limited company you worked through could be an MSC (even if it is not a composite company).
+These rules are also very important to know about if you work through an agency or umbrella company where a limited company has been set up for you to work through and where someone helps you run the limited company, for example by deciding a strategy for you on how to be paid or by doing all the admin for you.